yougotthisconf/yougotthis.io/content/static/contribute.md

 ## Write

 From mid-2022, we are starting our writing program which will publish a new article every fortnight.
 Articles should be 1500-1700 words, and be exclusive to this website (not posted fully elsewhere).
-We pay £150 for an article.
+We pay £150 for an article, or 50% of the sponsorship we raise - whatever is higher.

 If you are interested in writing, then please [email us](mailto:kevin@yougotthis.io) so we can discuss.

+## Surplus Funds

+Surplus funds go towards ongoing running costs of You Got This!
+Any further additional funds are put towards the next inclusion programme we run (generally providing free tickets to our paid workshops before conferences).

 ## Sponsor